Handling ExceptionsJ8 Home « Handling Exceptions

 When using the try catch finally construct there are certain rules that must be adhered to or you get a compiler error:

-• When using multiple catch blocks they must go in order from the most specific error to the most generic as discussed later in the lesson in Exceptions And Polymorphism.
+catchblocks they must go in order from the most specific error to the most generic as discussed later in the lesson in Exceptions And Polymorphism. - When using a

 Creating A Folder For Our Flow Control Source Files